The Best Checking Accounts in South Carolina for 2023

 Your checking account is possibly the most important bank account you have.
 Whenever you get a paycheck, your employer deposits the money to your checking account.
 When you swipe your debit card or pay a bill, the money comes from your checking account.

 Because it’s central to your financial life, it’s incredibly important that your checking account be easy for you to use and have the desired features.

 South Carolina is home to a long list of highly-regarded banks that could be options for your next checking account.
 So, you're likely to have multiple choices for your decision.

-Best Checking Accounts from Local South Carolina Banks
+The Best Checking Accounts in South Carolina

 First Citizens Bank & Trust

 First Citizens Bank & Trust offers the Free Checking account, which lives up to its name.